lokalise/i18n-ally/README.md

 ## 🎯 Troubleshooting

-### Extension doesn't work/show up (There is no icon in Activity bar)
+### The extension doesn't work/show up (There is no icon in Activity bar)

-This extension support numerous frameworks, be sure the framework you are using is in [the list](https://github.com/antfu/i18n-ally#-supported-frameworks).
+This extension support numerous frameworks.
+Be sure the framework you are using is on [the list](https://github.com/antfu/i18n-ally#-supported-frameworks).

-Besides, `package.json` is relied on detecting which framework you are using.
+Also, `package.json` is relied on to detect which framework you are using.
 It should be at the root of your project as well.

 ### I can see the icon in Activity bar, but nothing shows up

-1. **Locales path config missing**. `locales` path will be detected automatically on the first time you open a project.
+1. **Locales path config missing**. `locales` path will be detected automatically the first time you open a project.
 If nothing shows up, you may need to configure it manually.
 There are two ways to do that:
    - Open **Command Palette** (`Ctrl-Shift-P` or `⌘⇧P`), type `i18n Ally: Manual configure locales path` then press enter and follow the guide.
-   - Goto to the settings of VSCode and set `i18n-ally.localesPaths` manually.
+   - Go to the settings of VSCode and set `i18n-ally.localesPaths` manually.
 2. **The source / displaying locale**.
 The default locale is set to English(`en`).
 If you don't have English in your supporting locales, you may need to config it through command `i18n Ally: Change source language`
 3. Check your **Directory structure**